DanielHJacobsen/WebToImageConverter/README.md

 * "websites" - An array of websites.
 Each website containing the following properties.
   * "image_name" - Name of the image when save.
   * "url" - URL to the website for each the screenshot shall be taken.
+  * "selector" - Used to provide a HTML selector, which the tool will focus and resize the screenshot according to.
   * "username" - Username for authorization on the website if necessary.
 Left empty "" by default.
   * "username" - Password for authorization on the website if necessary.
 Left empty "" by default.